ibexa/documentation-developer/docs/update_and_migration/from_2.5/update_code/3_update_field_types.md

 # 4.3.
-Update Field Types
+Update field types

-You need to adapt your custom Field Types to the new Field Type architecture.
+You need to adapt your custom field types to the new field type architecture.

 ## `eZ\Publish\SPI\FieldType\FieldType` interface

 The `eZ\Publish\SPI\FieldType\FieldType` interface is now an abstract class.
-You need to replace `implements FieldType` in your Field Type code with `extends FieldType`.
+You need to replace `implements FieldType` in your field type code with `extends FieldType`.

 ## Deprecated `getName` method